 - Sulfonamides: These are broad-spectrum antibiotics and are bacteriostatic in nature.
 They distort the nucleic acid, DNA and RNA, which are responsible for cell growth and replication.
 Example of Sulfonamide antibiotics is Trimethoprim; which is very effective against E. coli, Pasteurella, Salmonella, and Streptococcus etc.

 One of your duties is to take a glance at the active ingredient of every drug you serve your chicken.
-These are the approved and recommended antibiotics you can use in fighting infection in your poultry farm.
+These are the approved and recommended antibiotics you can use in fighting infection in your poultry farm in 2020.
 They are inorganic but very effective at dealing with targeted infection.

 They are more recommended for commercial poultry production.
 Chicken antibiotic dosage must be noted to avoid overdose or indiscriminate use of a drug.
 Adhere strictly to the instruction embedded in the pack to enhance the effectiveness of the drug.